NBA Hall of Fame

 Her crowning achievement came in 1994, when she led Brazil to a FIBA World Championship gold medal, defeating a powerhouse U.S. team in the semifinals.
 After a brief retirement, she returned for the 1996 Atlanta Olympics to capture a silver medal, solidifying Brazil’s place as a global force.
 Though she retired just before the WNBA launched in 1997, her legacy paved the way for future Brazilian stars like Janeth Arcain.
 She was inducted into the Naismith Memorial Basketball Hall of Fame in 2005.

-Marcari's Awards and Records
+Marcari's Awards and Honors

 • Women's Basketball Hall of Fame (2002)